Last Updated on June 30, 2022 by Christine KaaloaWatch 29 Best Things to Do and Eat in Kyoto

 2. Standup Soba Stalls

 Japanese free time revolves around their work schedules and although they like their meals thoughtfully prepared, Japanese have mastered the art of Slurp-n-Go … they eat quickly.
-In Kyoto, standup soba stalls are small eateries with standing counter and a menu of a handful of quick and inexpensive meals.
+While you can visist Japanese vending machine restaurants, check out Kyoto’s standup soba stalls for a different experience.
+The standup stalls are small eateries with standing counters and a menu of a handful of quick and inexpensive meals.
 Spaces are limited and standing room only, so you may need to wait.
 It is not a place to hang out in and chat- the premise is to eat and go so others can have a chance at a meal.

 3. Gion Food street